Create Config

 The P6000 Power Supply Series provides reliable, accurate, and versatile power, and is designed with operators in mind.

-The P6000 series power supplies utilize IGBT (Integrated Gate Bi-polar Transistor) technology to provide instant, consistent, efficient power.
+The P6000 series power supplies utilize IGBT (Insulated Gate Bi-polar Transistor) technology to provide instant, consistent, efficient power.
 The P6000 series also features automatic electrode matching, meaning it can automatically adjust itself to match any electrode style or dielectric material.

 Proportional speed control allows power matching to line speed to deliver consistent watt density across changing line speeds.
 And, watt density control automatically matches power to line speed while still accounting for web width.
 Additionally, there are input transformers available for when input voltage does not match power supply requirements.